Variance in cost accounting is the difference between the actual cost of something and the expected cost of something.

-In cost accounting, variances refer to a difference between the actual value and the standard value.
 For example, a direct material cost variance means that the actual cost of direct materials used to produce a particular number of units is different from the standard (or expected) cost.

 Variances can either be favourable or adverse.
 There are four main types of variances: direct material cost, direct labour cost, sales and fixed overheads.

-It is important that managers investigate the reasons behind variances as it informs their decisions.
+Managers must investigate the reasons behind variances as it informs their decisions.
 For example, if the firm managed to obtain a favourable direct material variance by purchasing raw materials in bulk, the manager would come to know that this is an effective technique.

 - Material price variance: